 Andrew Prince Brigham is a third generation trial lawyer with experience in complex, high-profile cases involving real estate of many kinds.
-He is best known for his work throughout Florida representing landowners in eminent domain jury trials, inverse condemnation proceedings and property rights litigation.
+He is best known for work throughout Florida representing property or business owners in eminent domain proceedings.
 His energetic style of practice reflects his view that it is a privilege to protect the civil right of private ownership and that the practice of law is a high professional calling.

-A nationally recognized speaker, Andrew is regularly invited to speak on eminent domain and property rights issues at legal, appraisal, business and academic seminars throughout Florida and the country.
-Since 2006, he has co-chaired “Condemnation 101,” a national seminar sponsored by the American Law Institute which he co-created to offer instruction to attorneys on the preparation and presentation of an eminent domain case.
+A nationally recognized speaker, Mr. Brigham is regularly invited to speak on eminent domain and property rights issues at legal, business, appraisal, and academic seminars throughout the country.
+For over ten years, he has co-chaired “Condemnation 101,” a national seminar sponsored by the American Law Institute which he co-created to offer instruction to attorneys on the preparation and presentation of an eminent domain case.
 He also co-chairs the Florida Eminent Domain Seminar, sponsored by CLE-International, which is attended by lawyers and other eminent domain professionals throughout Florida.

-- Eighth Annual Brigham-Kanner Property Rights Conference, William & Mary College of Law.
-Mr. Brigham presented on “How Practitioner’s Shape the Law”, October 2011, Beijing, China.
+- Eighth Annual Brigham Kanner Property Rights Conference, William & Mary College of Law.
+Mr. Brigham presented on “How Practitioner’s Shape the Law” (2011), Beijing, China.

 Bar Admissions and Memberships

-- United States District Court, Middle and Southern Districts of Florida.
+- United States District Court, Northern, Middle, and Southern Districts of Florida

 - United States Eleventh Circuit Court of Appeals